How to Deal With Rejection While Job Hunting

 If you haven’t heard back

-There are few things more annoying during a recruitment process than not hearing back from your prospective employer, especially if you’ve managed to get through to the final stages.
+There are few things more annoying during a recruitment process than not hearing back from your prospective employer.
+This is especially true if you’ve managed to get through to the final stages.
 It’s easy to quickly get disheartened and assume the worst.
-But there are many possible reasons for the lack of reply.
-It could be to do with your interviewer being on leave, or because they’re awaiting budget approval for the role internally.
+But there are many possible reasons for a lack of reply.
+It could be that your interviewer is on leave, or that they’re awaiting budget approval for the role internally.

-If it’s been over a week and you haven’t heard back, send your recruiter a friendly email to show them that you’re still interested in the role and that you’re continuing your search.
-Don’t be too firm or give them deadlines by why you need to hear back (unless you genuinely have another offer on the table).
+If it’s been over a week and you haven’t heard back, send your recruiter a friendly email.
+Let them know that you’re still interested in the role and that you’re continuing your search.
+But don’t be too firm or give them deadlines for when you need to hear back (unless you genuinely have another offer on the table).
 Your email is likely to prompt them into at least explaining what has caused the delay.

 Do your best to stay positive

-Take the time to appreciate what you’ve achieved.
-You might find that it’s helpful to make a list of your positive qualities and make sure that they feature in your next application.
+It’s never fun to experience rejection while job hunting.
+But take the time to appreciate what you’ve achieved so far.
+You may find it helpful to make a list of your positive qualities and make sure that they feature in your next application.
 It’s all about breaking down the negative feedback loop and focusing on your accomplishments.
 It might take you a little longer than anticipated to find your dream job, but you will get there.